barmalry84/node_js_app/app/README.md

 ## Running in AWS
 After **basic_iac** and **app_iac** stacks are created, next steps shall be done:
-1. Find our endpoint of Redis cluster in AWS.
+1. Find out endpoint of Redis cluster in AWS.
 2. **Important!!!** Update host for redis cluster in **.env**. variable AWS_REDIS_HOST.
 3. Push changes to main branch.
 4. Wait until workflow is done.